opendr-eu/opendr/docs/reference/activity-recognition.md

 Returns a list of `engine.target.Category` objects, where each holds a category.

 Parameters:
-- **batch**: *torch.Tenstor*
+- **batch**: *Union[engine.data.Video, List[engine.data.Video], torch.Tensor]*
+  Video or batch of videos.
-  Batch of video-clips.
-The batch should have shape (B, 3, T, S, S), where B is the batch size, T is the clip length, and S is the spatial size in pixels.
+  The video should have shape (3, T, H, W).
+If a batch is supplied, its shape should be (B, 3, T, H, W).
+  Here, B is the batch size, T is the clip length, and S is the spatial size in pixels.

 #### `X3DLearner.save`